TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 - fft selbst implementieren?
 - skimmed throught large parts of https://doc.rust-lang.org/book/second-edition/ -> looks like a promising language
+- I am not a dsp guru, but intuitive pipeline from a dsp point of view might be: filter, find notes, fft, ...
+- lazy way: genetic algo (treat it as a search problem), expect problems with decreasing oscillations
+- will try both and maybe combine in the end

 <!--
 TODO bis zu diesem Post